 While what you’re experiencing can make you feel isolated, you’re not alone.
-Within the year after delivery, 1 in 7 women find themselves in a deep, dark abyss of depression.
+Within the year after delivery, 1 in 7 women find themselves depressed.

 According to a study from The Cumming School of Medicine in Calgary, difficulty with breastfeeding may increase the odds of suffering postpartum depression.
 Mothers who sought advice and support for breastfeeding were less likely to suffer from depression.

-You may have heard the term “baby blues” to describe the mood swings most new mothers experience.
+You may have heard the term “baby blues” to describe the mood swings many new parents experience.
 The sudden hormonal changes after delivery can cause anxiety, stress, isolation, fatigue, loss of appetite, and difficulty sleeping.
 About 80% of new mothers report feeling tearful and emotionally fragile for the first few weeks postpartum.

 Many factors may contribute to and compound postpartum depression:

 - A labor that didn’t go according to birth plan

 - Lack of sleep from the constant demands of a newborn

 - Breastfeeding challenges

 - Lack of family nearby to support the transition

 - Changes in home and work routines